How-To

 • Familiar devices and locations pass through low-friction authentication (usually the regular OTP or biometric).

-• High-risk transactions - unusual amounts, new merchants, unfamiliar devices or locations, out-of-pattern spending - can trigger additional verification, including DigiLocker-based document check.
+• High-risk transactions - unusual amounts, new merchants, unfamiliar devices or locations, out-of-pattern spending - can trigger additional verification.
+The directions list DigiLocker among the platforms issuers may use for notification and confirmation, alongside other channels.

 • Issuer liability: if a fraudulent transaction succeeds because the issuer (your bank) failed to implement adequate authentication, the bank must fully compensate you.
-This materially shifts the incentive for banks to do authentication well.
+This materially shifts the incentive for banks to take authentication seriously.

-• KYC compliance deadlines: low-risk customers have until 30 June 2026 or one year from their KYC due date (whichever is later) to update.
+KYC compliance deadlines for customers: low-risk customers have until 30 June 2026 or one year from their KYC due date (whichever is later) to update.
 Banks were required to complete IT systems and training by 1 January 2026.
+Combined effect for the DigiLocker user: setting up your DigiLocker account with Aadhaar, driving licence, and passport ready as Issued Documents is worth the 3 minutes - both tracks benefit from a clean, fetchable document set being available when you need it.

 DigiLocker vs Physical Documents (Comparison)